MohamedKari/blog.mkari.de/content/posts/cam-transform.md

 The last 3x1 column is obtained as $t^*=-R_{\text{world-to-cam}}t$, where $t$ is the camera's position in world.
 The bottom 1x4 row contains the homogeneous appendix $(0., 0., 0., 1.)$.

-Beware, too many times, I have tried to plug-in the sign-swapped translation vector directly here, forgetting to premultiply $R_{\text{world-to-cam}}$.
+Beware, too many times, I have tried to plug in the sign-swapped translation vector directly here, forgetting to premultiply $R_{\text{world-to-cam}}$.

 ## 2f: Summary & cam transform convention